isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

-The endpoints are grouped as follows:
+The APIs are grouped as follows:

  - cohorts
  - files